JAlcocerT/JAlcocerT/content/blog/tinkering_travel_setup.md

   {{< card link="https://fossengineer.com/selfhosting-airtrail/" title="Selfhosting AirTrail" >}}
 {{< /cards >}}

-You can also have a look to projects like: https://github.com/maxlerebourg/outpin?ref=selfh.st
+You can also have a look to projects like: https://github.com/maxlerebourg/outpin and to [GPX Studio](#conclusions)

 > Apache v2 |  OutPin offers a way to plan your future holidays by creating adventures and adding steps to them (with PocketBase/SQLite)